-STATE OF ALASKA DEPARTMENT OF LABOR & WORKFORCE DEVELOPMENT ALASKA RESIDENT HIRE INFORMATION
+STATE OF ALASKA DEPARTMENT OF LABOR & WORKFORCE DEVELOPMENT ALASKA EMPLOYMENT PREFERENCE INFORMATION

-EMPLOYMENT PREFERENCE INFORMATION

 By authority of A.S.
 36.10.150 and 8 AAC 30.064, the Commissioner of Labor and Workforce Development has determined the State of Alaska to be a Zone of Underemployment.
 A Zone of Underemployment requires that Alaska residents who are eligible under AS 36.10.140 be given a minimum of 90 percent employment preference on public works contracts throughout the state in certain job classifications.
-This hiring preference applies on a project-by-project, craft-by-craft or occupational basis and must be met each workweek by each contractor/subcontractor.
+This 90 percent Alaska resident hiring preference applies on a project-by-project, craft-by-craft or occupational basis and must be met each workweek by each contractor/subcontractor in each of the following classifications: